 With an injection of extra cash at its disposal, Kleinmann plans to go after its own acquisition targets, most likely in the OP cleaning industry.
 And looking ahead over the next five years, Kleinmann says the company’s priorities are "tripling sales and developing new products".

-But nanotechnology is where he is pegging his hopes.
+But nano is where he is pegging his hopes.
 "For the first three years, we will have the market," he said.
 "China has not figured out how to copy us yet."